 The U.S. unemployment rate is 6.7 percent, a five-year low, but more than 10 million workers are looking for jobs.

-Mr. Obama urged Congress to adopt his job-training proposals.
-But Republican lawmakers opposed to his economic policies say that instead he should support jobs legislation in the Senate that the Republican-controlled House of Representatives has already approved.
+Obama has urged Congress to adopt his job-training proposals.
+But Republican lawmakers opposed to his economic policies say that he should instead support jobs legislation in the Senate that the Republican-controlled House of Representatives has already approved.

 Some information for this report was provided by AP.